crossplane/crossplane/README.md

 The full vision and architecture of the Crossplane project is described in our [architecture document].

+## Get Started

+Take a look at the [getting started] guide to learn how to install Crossplane, install a stack, and provision cloud infrastructure using `kubectl`.
+Refer to the Crossplane [documentation] for comprehensive guides to using Crossplane, including deploying an application packaged as a stack.

 ## Infrastructure Stacks

 The following infrastructure stacks are currently available for use with